kyu08/fzf-make/README.md

 # 💡 Usage
 ## Run target using fuzzy finder
-1. Execute `fzf-make` in the directory you want to run make target, or (pnpm | yarn) scripts.
+1. Execute `fzf-make` in the directory you want to run make target, or (pnpm | yarn) scripts or just recipe.
 1. Select command you want to execute.
 If you type some characters, the list will be filtered.
     <img width="752" alt="demo" src="https://raw.githubusercontent.com/kyu08/fzf-make/main/static/usage-main.png">
     <img width="752" alt="demo" src="https://raw.githubusercontent.com/kyu08/fzf-make/main/static/usage-type-characters.png">

 ## Run target from history
-1. Execute `fzf-make` in the directory you want to run make target, or (pnpm | yarn) scripts.
+1. Execute `fzf-make` in the directory you want to run make target, or (pnpm | yarn) scripts or just recipe.(For just, we support execution inside of directory of justfile.)
 1. Press `Tab` to move to the history pane.
 1. Select command you want to execute.
     <img width="752" alt="demo" src="https://raw.githubusercontent.com/kyu08/fzf-make/main/static/usage-history.png">